blueyed/vim-diminactive/README.md

     let g:diminactive_use_colorcolumn = 0

+### Highlighting group

+Vim's ColorColumn highlighting group is being used for this, which is red by default, and pink if undefined):

+    :hi ColorColumn
+    ColorColumn    xxx term=reverse ctermbg=1 guibg=DarkRed

+You can define a custom color yourself, in case your colorscheme does not use something sensible:

+    :hi ColorColumn ctermbg=0 guibg=#eee8d5

 ### The `syntax` method

 There is an option to disable syntax highlighting for inactive windows.
 It is